jdudmesh/gomon/README.md

 ## Key features

 - `go run` a project and force hard restart based on file changes defined by a list of file extensions (typically `*.go`)
+- if the process fails to start then it is restarted using an exponential backoff strategy for up to 1 minute
 - alternatively specify a different initial command
 - perform a soft restart (e.g. reload templates) based on a file changes defined by second list of file extensions (typically `*.html`)
 - ignore file changes in specified directories (e.g. `vendor`)